PeterCamilleri/CX16/docs/vm_shampoo.md

 ## Byte Coded VM

+The following table lists the four categories of options in consideration for a byte coded virtual machine:

 |      fetch      |     decode     |  execute  | repeat  |
 |:---------------:|:--------------:|:---------:|:-------:|
 | Option 1 (13)   | Acheron (11)   |  nop (2)  | jmp (3) |